-11.1 Graduate education program member ("program member") refers to a resident physician or any other participant registered in a professional graduate education program when the graduate practitioner will be a licensed independent practitioner (LIP).

-- 11.2 Program Member Supervision - 11.2.1 Program members are assigned patient care responsibilities commensurate with the individual's level of training, experience and capability.
-In all matters of an individual patient's care, program members are supervised by the attending physician or an appropriate LIP with appropriate clinical privileges who maintains responsibility for the care of the patient. - 11.2.2 Attending physicians and LIPs will supervise program members in a manner consistent with the mandates of the program member's Program Requirements for the specialty in which the program members are training, and in a manner consistent with all Federal and State laws, rules and regulations. - 11.2.3 Program directors are responsible for written descriptions of the roles, responsibilities, and patient care activities of program members in graduate educational programs and providing them to the Medical Staff and Hospital staff, including identification of mechanisms by which the supervisor(s) and graduate education program director make decisions about each program member's progressive involvement and independence in specific patient care activities.

-- 11.2.4 Resident physicians may write patient care orders if they have a training certificate or full and unrestricted license issued by the Ohio State Medical Board.
+- 11.1 Graduate education program member ("program member") refers to a resident physician or any other participant registered in a professional graduate education program when the graduate practitioner will be a licensed independent practitioner (LIP). - 11.2 Program Member Supervision - 11.2.1 Program members are assigned patient care responsibilities commensurate with the individual's level of training, experience and capability.
+In all matters of an individual patient's care, program members are supervised by the attending physician or an appropriate LIP with appropriate clinical privileges who maintains responsibility for the care of the patient. - 11.2.2 Attending physicians and LIPs will supervise program members in a manner consistent with the mandates of the program member's Program Requirements for the specialty in which the program members are training, and in a manner consistent with all Federal and State laws, rules and regulations. - 11.2.3 Program directors are responsible for written descriptions of the roles, responsibilities, and patient care activities of program members in graduate educational programs and providing them to the Medical Staff and Hospital staff, including identification of mechanisms by which the supervisor(s) and graduate education program director make decisions about each program member's progressive involvement and independence in specific patient care activities. - 11.2.4 Resident physicians may write patient care orders if they have a training certificate or full and unrestricted license issued by the

+Ohio State Medical Board.
 Orders need not be countersigned by the supervising attending physician.
-Additional order writing delineations are described in these Rules and Regulations and Policies and Procedures. - 11.2.5 The Director of Graduate Medical Education (i.e., the Accreditation Council for Graduate Medical Education (ACGME) Designated Institutional Official or "DIO") is responsible for effective communication between the Graduate Medical Education Committee (GMEC), Clinical Council, and the Board of Directors about the safety and quality of patient care, treatment, and services provided by, and the related educational and supervisory needs of, the participants in professional graduate education programs. - 11.2.6 The GMEC, through the individual program directors, receives information from hospitals or non-hospital sites where graduate medical education takes place about the quality of care, treatment, and services and educational needs of resident physicians. - 11.2.7 Medical Staff demonstrates compliance with residency review committee's program requirement and citations. - 11.2.8 Reference UHHS Policy F-16 on Resident, Fellow, and Rotator Tracking.
+Additional order writing delineations are described in these Rules and Regulations and Policies and Procedures.

+- 11.2.5 The Chair of the UH Rainbow Graduate Medical Education Committee (RB&C GMEC) is responsible for effective communication between the RB&C GMEC, the UHCMC GMEC chaired by the Accreditation Council for Graduate Medical Education Designated Institutional Official ("DIO"), the RB&C Medical Executive Committee, and the Rainbow Committee about the safety and quality of patient care, treatment, and services provided by, and the related educational and supervisory needs of, the participants in professional graduate education programs. - 11.2.6 The Chair of the RB&C GMEC, through the individual program directors, receives information from hospitals or non-hospital sites where graduate medical education takes place about the quality of care, treatment, and services and educational needs of resident physicians. - 11.2.7 Medical Staff demonstrates compliance with residency review committee's program requirement and citations. - 11.2.8 Reference UHHS Policy F-16 on Resident, Fellow, and Rotator Tracking.